Lee Roy Selmon Expressway: The Interstate 4/State Road 618 Connector Project

 This is a connection between the Selmon Expressway and nearby Interstate 4 to the north, designed to help filter hazardous cargo away from Ybor City to the Port of Tampa.
 The 39th Street interchange (Exit 10) permanently closed on May 13, 2010 to make way for the I-4/Selmon Expressway Connector ramps.
 The connector opened to traffic on January 6, 2014.

-Downtown viaduct widening project

 In conjunction with the I-4/Selmon Connector project, the THEA widened the section of the downtown viaduct from just east of Morgan St to 20th St from four lanes (two in each direction) to six lanes (three in each direction).
 This particular project was budgeted at $70 million, with some of the funds coming from a settlement between the THEA and other parties for the 2004 collapse of the REL.

 Future

 Testing of automated vehicles

 In 2014, the REL were selected by USDOT as one of ten sites throughout the U.S. that could test out automated vehicles.
 Such testing would occur during off-peak hours and would require a complete closure of the REL during those times.
 Then, in 2019, in cooperation with the Society of Automotive Engineers (SAE) International, THEA successfully conducted the first-ever publicly accessible autonomous vehicle demonstration in Tampa, Florida.